toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/04-Basic-Functionality/05-My-Account/My Profile.md

 Your profile is the place to keep your contact details up-to-date:

 - Navigate to **My Profile** for an overview of your personal information.
-- Make any necessary changes to your name, email, or other personal details.
+- Make any necessary changes your user preferences and update your password.

 ![Profile Overview](assets/users-profile-landing-page.png)